Guang'an: Economy

 Guang'an's economy is natural resource based.
 Mineral resources are plentiful and the soil is ideal for agriculture.

+Guang'an is breaking down policy barriers with neighboring Chongqing through innovative reforms, driving economic development in a key western China city cluster vital to the nation's automobile industry, according to Wang Ying, a deputy to the 14th National People's Congress.

 Tourism

 Chinese leader Deng Xiaoping's birthplace and former residence museum is located in Paifang village (牌坊村) in Xiexing town (协兴镇).
-Guang'an also has beautiful natural scenery including many mountains and gorges designated as parks.
+Guang'an also has beautiful natural scenery, including many mountains and gorges designated as parks.